chr15m/nostr-relay-research/XX.md

 2. **Periodic PING** - To maintain node health status
 3. **FIND_RELAY queries** - For bucket refresh and client lookups

+### Bootstrap Process

+When a new relay starts, it must bootstrap to join the DHT.
+It connects to a list of known, stable, DHT-enabled relays.
+For each bootstrap relay, it sends a `PING` (including its own URL) to announce its presence and then performs a `FIND_RELAY` lookup for its own ID to begin populating its routing table with nearby nodes.

 ### Configuration Parameters

 - **K** = 8 (max nodes per bucket)
 - **α** = 3 (concurrency parameter for lookups)
-- **Bucket refresh interval** = 2 hours
+- **Bucket refresh interval** = 4 hours
-- **Node health check interval** = 15 minutes
+- **Node health check interval** = 1 hour
 - **Ping timeout** = 30 seconds
 - **Max consecutive failures** = 5
 - **Rate limit** = 1 ping per minute per connection

 ## Implementation Notes

-- Relays MAY implement only a subset of DHT functionality (e.g., only responding to queries without maintaining routing tables).
-- Clients MAY fall back to traditional relay discovery methods if DHT lookup fails.
+- Clients SHOULD fall back to traditional relay discovery methods if DHT lookup fails.
 - The protocol is designed to be incrementally deployable - benefits increase as more relays implement DHT support.

 ## Reference Implementation